Level 1 Avalanche CourseOctober 27, 2016

 Hut Based: Decision Making in Avy Terrain

-Why not enjoy the comforts of a high mountain hut, surrounded by the pristine wilderness of Colorado’s majestic San Juan Mountains, while also completing the curriculum of our AIARE Level 1 Avalanche Course?
+Why not enjoy the comforts of a high mountain hut, surrounded by the pristine wilderness of Colorado’s majestic San Juan Mountains, while also completing the curriculum of our Recreational Level 1 Avalanche Course?
 Throw in food and you’ve got yourself an awesome trip!

 This 3 day, 2 night program covers all the material of our Level 1 Avy course from the cozy confines of one of our private backcountry huts situated in the Red Mountain Pass area with impeccable access to backcountry skiing terrain – the perfect venue to take part in an avalanche training course.